Applications are accepted from

 - There are semester fees, see the university's information on semester fees.

-- Funding: Participants of the Master programme with a good knowledge of German are encouraged to apply for student jobs, either in computer maintenance (with interaction with users speaking only German, IT-Gruppe Mathematik - only in German) or for teaching undergraduate and service classes (knowledge of German at the level of being able to explain mathematics in German required, contact us).
-International students are encouraged to apply for grants to the DAAD (German Academic Exchange Service).
+- Funding: International students are encouraged to apply for grants to the DAAD (German Academic Exchange Service).
 The DAAD also runs an extensive database with information on funding opportunities from other organisations.
+The Cluster of Excellence Quantum Universe has scholarships for Master's Students for Scientific Qualification within the Cluster of Excellence Application for Scholarship - Cluster of Excellence Quantum Universe.
+Participants of the Master programme with a good knowledge of German are encouraged to apply for student jobs, either in computer maintenance (with interaction with users speaking only German, IT-Gruppe Mathematik - only in German) or for teaching undergraduate and service classes (knowledge of German at the level of being able to explain mathematics in German required, contact us).